sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

       (sqrt-iter (improve guess x) x)))
 ```

-Although we could improve the code to avoid computing `(improve guess x)` twice, the method to do this was not learned for before this exercice.
+Although we could improve the code to avoid computing `(improve guess x)` twice, the method to do this is not learned yet learned at this time in the book.

 The complete solution will look like: